-The Firm meets its own funds threshold requirement ("OFTR") through its fully paid-up ordinary share capital of GBP 50 (in thousands).
+The Firm meets its own funds threshold requirement ("OFTR") through its fully paid-up ordinary share capital of GBP 50 (in thousands) and audited retained earnings of GBP 44,691 (in thousands).
 The entirety of its share capital has been subscribed by its immediate parent undertaking.